‘Young And The Restless’ Spoilers Week Of March 26: Recast Kyle Debuts – Hilary And Devon Make Love!

 Young and the Restless Spoilers, Tuesday, March 27

-On Tuesday, Billy Abbott (Jason Thompson) spends time with Jill Abbott (Jess Walton) who’s back in town and taking care of business at Chancellor.
+On Tuesday, Billy Abbott (Jason Thompson) spends time with Jill Abbott (Jess Walton), who’s back in town and taking care of business at Chancellor.
 Y&R spoilers indicate that Paul Williams (Doug Davidson) and Christine Williams (Lauralee Bell) close in on a suspect, likely Victor.
 It’s too bad that JT Hellstrom (Thad Luckinbill) is unraveling and is an unreliable investigator now that he’s turned abusive.

 Y&R Spoilers, Wednesday, March 28